 Sammy Ainsworth (Youth & Family Participation Officer) supports events planned with the wider EATC4Children team.
 This has included events for World Kidney Day, Lupus Awareness activities, presentations at Lupus UK AGM (this resulted in a blog focused on what it means to be a parent of a child with Lupus) and involvement with lupus research at Alder Hey CRF.

-In August 2018, both the Alder Hey CRF YPAG and Parents Forum began to work with Laura Whitty of the EATC4Children to help design an animation for the EATC4Children website.
-This animation will explain the work of the EATC4Children with an easy to understand format and dialogue.
-The YPAG and parents forum have helped to provide ideas and feedback on all aspects of this project, from colour and style to content and structure.
+In August 2018, both the Alder Hey CRF YPAG and Parents Forum began to work with Laura Whitty of the EATC4Children to feed into the design of an animation for the EATC4Children website.
+This animation explains the work of the EATC4Children with an easy to understand format and dialogue.
+The YPAG and parents forum have provided ideas and feedback on all aspects of this project, from colour and style to content and structure.

 Patient led projects

 "Raising Awareness of Invisible Illnesses in Schools and Education" (RAiISE) is a new charity founded by Sophie Ainsworth.
 RAiISE is developing education resources and seeks to empower and support young people with invisible illnesses.
-The RAiISE Trustee Board is now in its second draft of a resource pack aimed at schools in the UK.
-Plans to pilot the pack in Spring 2019 are underway.
+The RAiISE Trustee Board plans to pilot the resource pack aimed at schools in the UK, in 2021.
 Links have been established with the Department of Education and Liverpool Schools Parliament to inform the development of the pack and to aid dissemination and impact.